muskanTaza/Dash.Readme-docs/reference/Tazapay API/user/get-user-by-email-api.md

 next:
   description: ''
 ---
-Allows you to look up details of existing users on Tazapay's database with their email ID.
+Allows you to look up details of existing customers on Tazapay's database with the customer id.

-> ❗️ Known Issues
->
-> Testing GET User by Email on our documentation will always show errors due to URL encoding.
-Please try it on an alternative platform like [Postman](ref:postman-setup) for now.